-83.4 Withdrawal in a Criminal Case
+83.4 Withdrawal or Substitution of Counsel in a Criminal Case

-The trial attorney in a criminal case, whether retained or appointed, is responsible for continued representation of the client on appeal until specifically relieved by the Sixth Circuit Court of Appeals (See 6 Cir.
-R. 12).
+- (a) An Attorney of record may not withdraw, nor may any other attorney file an appearance as a substitute for an attorney of record, without first providing written notice to the client and all other parties and obtaining leave of Court.
+However, attorneys from the same firm or governmental agency may file and serve a notice of appearance or substitution for an attorney of record without obtaining leave of Court. - (a)(b) The trial attorney in a criminal case, whether retained or appointed, is responsible for continued representation of the client on appeal until specifically relieved by the Sixth Circuit Court of Appeals.
+(See 6 Cir.
+R. 12.).
 The trial attorney must consult with his or her client as to whether the client wishes to appeal.
 If the client wishes to appeal, the trial attorney shall file a notice of appeal and assist the client in preparing any other necessary filings to proceed on appeal.